As a cafe owner, keeping your coffee machine operating at its best while having no downtime is crucial to your success.

 But, what about (insert hot new coffee machine here)?
 No doubt they make great coffee, but what about their upkeep?
 How often does a technician visit?
 How long will they last?

 Are the people raving about these machines selling them?
 Who is paying for the servicing?
 Take the advice of the barista using them with a grain of salt.
 Try to talk to whoever bought the machines and pays to service them.

 We work with the best in the business, the mighty Brewtech.
 Based around the corner from us in Kensington, Brewtech are the licensed technicians for La Marzocco and have kept our machines humming since we started.
 They’ve recently become the licensed importers for Mahlkönig and now look after our favourite coffee grinders.

 We run a preventative maintenance program with Brewtech.
-Their skilled technicians visit your cafe every 3-6 months, depending on how your coffee volume.
-This is when they change your water filters, shower screens, seals and rebuild steam wands.
+Their skilled technicians visit your cafe every 3-6 months, depending on your coffee volume.
+They change your water filters, shower screens, seals and rebuild steam wands.
 A regular, general service like this avoids most problems.
 But if trouble strikes, they are also available for emergency call-outs.

 For repairs outside the La Marzocco/Mahlkönig universe, then we recommend Coffee For Marco.
 Marco is an experienced technician who carries a wide range of spare parts for various machines and coffee grinders.

 If you need help with your domestic machine, an automatic coffee machine or your office coffee machines, then talk to Service Sphere.
 Their service centre in North Melbourne carries a large range of spare parts for most major brands (Rancillio, La Cimbali and Faema, to name a few).